 If you only withdraw a certain amount before heading out to dinner or the bar, you’ll already have a pre-set budget that you know you feel comfortable spending.

 3. Create a Budget and Stick to It

 Along those same lines, creating a monthly or even weekly budget will may also help you cut down on FOMO spending.
 Your budget can, and should, include money for savings or big-ticket items like travel you know you have coming up.

 Not sure where to put the money you are saving?
-Save, spend, and earn all in one product with a SoFi Money® cash management account.
+Save, spend, and earn all in one product with a checking and savings account with SoFi.